Mariusthvdb/custom-ui/EXAMPLES.md

         icon_color: >
           {{'var(--alert-color)' if this.state|int(default=0) > 0 else 'var(--primary-color)'}}
 ```
-Note: this is functionality provided by Custom-ui so yes, that still needs to be correctly installed for the template above to work
+Note: this is functionality provided by Custom-ui/custom-icon-color so that still needs to be installed for the template above to work.

 # Hide attributes
 To hide attributes in the `more-info` popup, you need to add the `hide_attributes` customization option under the entity in `customize.yaml` or in the global customize configuration `customize_glob.yaml`.